denismattos/Maid-Empire-Patched/README.md

 * I claim no ownership of the original mod.
 * The original author is free to use this mod to update their own.
 * Since I did not create the original mod, I will not accept donations for this mod of a mod.
+## Original Mod Description
+Unciv mod - Maid Empire, made based on the 'maid war' trend on Internet.
+Time to Maid Empire expansion border to world of Unciv!
+Master, we need your help to expansion us Empire on new world.